National Immigrant Justice Center

 208 S. LaSalle St., Suite 1300, Chicago, IL 60604

 Sexual violence is pervasive in America’s prisons and jails.
 A 2010 report by Human Rights Watch uncovered numerous allegations of sexual abuse, specifically in immigration detention facilities.
 In April 2011, NIJC filed a mass civil rights complaint on behalf of sexual minorities in immigration detention, several of whom were victims of sexual abuse in U.S. immigration custody.

 Congress took an important step to prevent sexual abuse in prison when it unanimously passed the 2003 Prison Rape Elimination Act (PREA), which set a “zero-tolerance standard” for prison rape and created guidelines to hold correctional facilities accountable for protecting inmates.
-In May 2012, the Obama administration instructed the Department of Homeland Security to promulgate regulations for how the law will be implemented in the immigration detention system.
+In May 2012, the Obama administration instructed the Department of Homeland Security (DHS) to promulgate regulations for how the law will be implemented in the immigration detention system.
 DHS was given one year to implement a final rule.
 DHS released draft regulations in December 2012 and, although the deadline issued under the memorandum was set for May of 2013, DHS did not issue final regulations until March 2014.

 The decision to require DHS to implement its own regulations was made following vigorous advocacy by NIJC and a broad coalition of immigrant and prisoner rights groups who argued that protection from sexual assault should not hinge on one's immigration status.
 The links below document NIJC's ongoing work and accomplishments to secure PREA protections for detained immigrants.